Encryptum (ENCT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Encryptum Historical Price

-According to the latest data gathered on Encryptum live price page, the current price of Encryptum is 0.00123427USD.
-The circulating supply of Encryptum(ENCT) is 1.00B ENCT , giving it a market capitalization of $1.23M.
+According to the latest data gathered on Encryptum live price page, the current price of Encryptum is 0.00106316USD.
+The circulating supply of Encryptum(ENCT) is 1.00B ENCT , giving it a market capitalization of $1.06M.

 - 7 Days0.00%$ --$ 0.001868$ 0.000447